 2. Fill out a Membership Form and record the seeds you are checking out.

 3. If you would like, you can save your seeds to return to the Library.
 When returning seeds, fill out the Seed Donation Form.

 4. Join our Facebook Group for updates and to connect with other gardeners in the Community.

 1. Browse our inventory of open-pollinated and heirloom seeds.

 2. Select the seeds you want to grow (no more than you need).

 3. Fill out this Seed Request Form.

-4. Once you are notified that your seeds are ready, pick them up outside of the Library.
-Pickup hours are Wednesday from 2-6, Thursday and Friday 11-3.
+4. Once you are notified that your seeds are ready, pick them at the curbside cart inside the Library by the Circulation Desk.